zuriel-diaz/FormBuilder/Readme.md

 ```javascript
 fields = [{"name":"comments","type":"textarea","others":{"label":"Comments","html-editor":false}}]
 ```
-- HtmlEditor  element: We need to generate an object with the following fields:
+- **HtmlEditor  element**: We need to generate an object with the following fields:
   -- **name**: html input name.
   -- **type**: textarea
   --**others**: this is an object and we need to define the following fields: